hamzeen/vue-cinema-app/README.md

 * Routes have been setup for demonstration of `vue-router`.
 * The project was generated with vue-cli with support for linting, css preprocessor (sass) & vuex
 * The project follows `SOLID principles`, `DRY`
+* The entire project was done with a `mobile-first` design approach & it's responsive.

 ## Screens